0xseljarida/Inception/NOTES.md

 the process sees:  one merged /
 ```

-**The process has no idea.** Opening `/etc/nginx.conf` looks like opening a file on a normal filesystem, not like reaching into layer 3.
+**The merge is transparent to the process.** Opening `/etc/nginx.conf` looks like opening a file on a normal filesystem, not like reaching into layer 3.

 **Why layers matter:**